CloudBoost/developers/en/security/users.md

 #Default Properties

 Every CloudUser when created has default properties attached to it.
-Here is alist of all the default properties attached to CloudUser when you initialize them.
+Here is a list of all the default properties attached to CloudUser when you initialize them.

 * **All of the CloudObject default properties are available in CloudUser, as CloudUser is inherited from CloudObjects.
 To see what default properties are available in CloudObject, Please click [here](?lang=en&category=datastorage&subcategory=objects)**